000407/LectureNotes/PearsonHND/2022/Unit1_Programming/05_ConStructs.md

 - Exits from the current method.
 - This will be discussed under [methods](07_Methods.md).

 In addition to these, there is [`goto`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/jump-statements#the-goto-statement) which is ***not encouraged to use as it is deemed evil.
-[Here's why...](https://en.wikipedia.org/wiki/Goto).***.
-Code that overuses GOTO statements rather than structured programming constructs, resulting in convoluted and unmaintainable programs, is often called ***spaghetti code***.
+[Here's why](https://en.wikipedia.org/wiki/Goto).***.
+Code that overuses `goto` statements rather than structured programming constructs, resulting in convoluted and unmaintainable programs, is often called ***spaghetti code***.

 Read more on [Jump statements - break, continue, return, and goto | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/jump-statements)